renovatebot/github-action/README.md

           path: cache-download

       # Using tar to compress and extract the archive isn't strictly necessary, but it can improve
-      # performance significantly when uploading the artifact.
+      # performance significantly when uploading artifacts with lots of files.
       - name: Extract renovate cache
         run: |
           set -x